deftio/xelp/dev/lang_design.md

 * Reentrant provided same instance is not used as a CLI for 2 competing threads.
 Scripts are reentrant by default unless programmer supplied functions are not reentrant.
 * Platform independant
 	* No library support required (stdio.h, string.h etc not needed).
 	* Entirely in C (no assembly) for portability.
 C89, C90, C99, ANSI compliant (for dealing w older compilers)
+		* this means things like // comments are not used in the .h or .c implementation files  :(
 	* Simple platform asbtraction layer ("HAL") for porting uses 5 function pointers.
 * OSI approved open-source.  feedback welcome!